TitanAstro/How-to-build-an-allsky-camera/wiki/sharing-your-allsky-internet.md

 ### 1.2 Setting Up Port Forwarding on Your Router
 For others to reach your AllSky web interface, you need to allow traffic from the internet into your local network.
 This usually means **port forwarding** on your router:

 1. **Find your AllSky device's local IP and port:** e.g., Raspberry Pi might be `192.168.1.100`.
 The web interface port is typically 80 or 443 for TJ AllSky's web (80 for HTTP, 443 for HTTPS), or a specific port for INDI-AllSky (it often uses 443 with a self-signed cert by default).
-You can adjust INDI-AllSky's config to use standard ports if needed.
 2. **Log in to your router** (usually via a web admin page) and locate the Port Forwarding section.
 Add a rule to forward an external port (e.g. 80 for HTTP) to the internal IP and port of your AllSky device ([Unable to see online the AllSky camera · Issue #1302 · AllskyTeam/allsky · GitHub](https://github.com/thomasjacquin/allsky/issues/1302#:~:text=%40CarlosTapiaAyuga%20is%20your%20Allsky%20Website,The%20Wiki%20describes%20this)).
 For example, forward `TCP 80` on the router to `192.168.1.100:80`.
-If you plan to use HTTPS, also forward `TCP 443`.
+If you plan to use HTTPS, also forward `TCP 443` to `192.168.1.100:443`.
 (You could choose a different external port number for security by obscurity, but using 80/443 is simplest for users).
 3. **Give your device a static IP (or DHCP reservation):** This ensures the Pi's IP (e.g. 192.168.1.100) doesn't change over time, which would break the port forward.
 Set this in your router's DHCP settings or on the Pi itself.
 4. **Test internally:** While still on local network, try accessing your public IP (which you can find on a site like whatismyip.com) with the forwarded port from a device.
 Some routers may not support loopback, so this test might fail internally; an alternative is to use a phone on cellular data to test the public IP.